P-Square: Europe

 When Afrobeats was never mainstream in Europe, P-Square headlined the first afrobeats concert tagged 'Afrobeats Festival' in London at Apollo Theatre.
 According to BellaNaija, it was the first African Event in the UK to attract close to 8000 people.

 In 2012, they became the first Afrobeats artistes to peak at top 5 on SNEP - French official chart and top 10 on Ultratop - Belgium Official chart.
 The song was the first Afrobeats summer hit song in France and in turn boosted Afrobeats visibility in the francophone music market.

 P-Square co-headlined the main stage at the Pal Mundo world festival in 2016 - the biggest Caribbean and Latin Music Festival in Netherlands, alongside the "Suavemente" crooner, Elvis Crespo.

 Films

 P-Square songs have been featured in a lot Hollywood movies in the form soundtrack and dramatic scenes.

 In 2016, ‘Shekini’ was among the soundtrack for the American Biological drama feature film - The Queen of Katwe.

 Diplomacy

 P-Square has been part of important events and celebrations in Africa notably: Rwanda's Patriotic Front Silver Jubilee, Liberia's Bicentennial Celebration events, South Sudan's "Together for Peace Concert."

 Politics

-They have also used their position to play some important political roles in Nigeria.
+P-Square have used their position to play important political roles in Nigeria.
 They endorsed the Labour Party Candidate Peter Obi in 2023 Nigeria Presidential election, though some have cited their patriotism to be performative, because they rapport with capitalists and have had other presidential guests.
 They performed at the inauguration of President Buhari in 2015.

 Influence on other artistes

-Some Artists have cited P-Square as a their major musical inspiration, notably Davido, Wizkid, Rema, among others.
+Some Artists have cited P-Square as their major musical inspiration, notably Davido, Wizkid, Rema, among others.